 - Simplify Your Employee Tracking.
 How much time is spent trying to track down employees to have them come sign a document or dig through an employee file at review time?
 What if you could automatically alert the employee at the workstation the next time they were active?
 What about a place to track late clock in punches, or make a note if they did something helpful?
 Simplify your system by having all of your employee information at your fingertips, including automated vacation and sick tracking.

 Langley Melendres is a senior consultant at Global Shop Solutions and has been with the company for over eight years.
-She leads the weekly Friday Feature class for customers and also travels around the country leading the Power Up Your ERP training to further educate Global Shop Solutions customers.
+She leads the weekly Friday Feature class for customers and also leads classes at our ERP User Conference to further educate Global Shop Solutions customers.
 With a master’s degree in business administration, she has the knowledge and experience to help Global Shop Solutions customers simplify their manufacturing.